-- Visit the great libraries, famed institutions and fine stately homes of England with bibliophile and historian Shane Carmody. - Explore the magnificent libraries of the Church, State, universities and nobility in their sumptuous architectural settings, learning about the very special English relationship between famous people, grand architecture and beloved, often priceless, collections of manuscripts and books. - Enjoy visits hosted by head librarians and specialist curators, who will introduce us to treasures in these collections. - Encounter the work of England's great architects, such as Christopher Wren, William Kent, Sir John Soane, Sir Charles Barry and James Gibbs. - Marvel at the great university libraries of Cambridge and Oxford, including St John's, Trinity, Merton and Magdalene colleges, assembled by luminaries like Samuel Pepys. - Take a special private tour of the house of one of England's greatest architects and antiquarians, Sir John Soane, viewing his famous art and book collections. - Explore Westminster Abbey, its famous Library, its Chapter House with medieval paintings depicting The Book of the Apocalypse, and the Queen's Diamond Jubilee Galleries set in the medieval triforium, hidden for over 700 years. - Explore Dick Whittington's 15th-century Library of the Guildhall; its oldest manuscript is from 1067, a year after William the Conqueror's invasion. - Spend an afternoon in the Royal Botanical Gardens, Kew, with Australian Richard Barley, Director of Horticulture; explore its gardens, greenhouses and fabulous Botanical Library. - Discover Ham House, arguably the best preserved 17th-century house in Europe, and its unique library, the earliest to survive unchanged in a private mansion. - Tour Anglesey Abbey house, its marvellous art collection (Canova, Lorraine, Constable, etc.), its fine library and its extensive gardens. - Visit the Fitzwilliam Museum, one of England's most important collections of antiquities and European painting, and home to some of the finest extant illuminated manuscripts. - Enjoy the choir of Kings College, Cambridge, at Vespers one of the world's best known choral groups. - Explore Holkham Hall, private home of Viscount Coke, and arguably the finest example of Palladian country house architecture in England. - Visit Wormsley House, with its library built by Sir Paul Getty to house his remarkable collection; our hosts' generosity has made this a tour highlight for past participants. - Tour Waddesdon Manor, the great 19th-century French Renaissance home of the Rothschild family, with its wonderful library of French books. - In Oxford, visit the wonderful Bodleian Library to see some of its many treasures. - End the tour with an exclusive visit to a privately owned library in Windsor that is rarely opened to the public.
+- Visit the great libraries, famed institutions and fine stately homes of England with bibliophile and historian Shane Carmody. - Explore the magnificent libraries of the Church, State, universities and nobility in their sumptuous architectural settings, learning about the very special English relationship between famous people, grand architecture and beloved, often priceless, collections of manuscripts and books. - Enjoy visits hosted by head librarians and specialist curators, who will introduce us to treasures in these collections. - Encounter the work of England's great architects, such as Christopher Wren, William Kent, Sir John Soane, Sir Charles Barry and James Gibbs. - Marvel at the great university libraries of Cambridge and Oxford, including St John's, Trinity, Merton and Magdalene colleges, assembled by luminaries like Samuel Pepys. - Take a special private tour of the house of one of England's greatest architects and antiquarians, Sir John Soane, viewing his famous art and book collections. - Visit the new Lambeth Palace Library.
+Completed in 2020 this new purpose-built library contains the major archive of the Anglican Church. - Explore Westminster Abbey, its famous Library, its Chapter House with medieval paintings depicting The Book of the Apocalypse, and the Queen's Diamond Jubilee Galleries set in the medieval triforium, hidden for over 700 years. - Explore Dick Whittington's 15th-century Library of the Guildhall; its oldest manuscript is from 1067, a year after William the Conqueror's invasion. - Spend an afternoon in the Royal Botanical Gardens, Kew, with Australian Richard Barley, Director of Horticulture; explore its gardens, greenhouses and fabulous Botanical Library. - Discover Ham House, arguably the best preserved 17th-century house in Europe, and its unique library, the earliest to survive unchanged in a private mansion. - Tour Anglesey Abbey house, its marvellous art collection (Canova, Lorraine, Constable, etc.), its fine library and its extensive gardens. - Visit the Fitzwilliam Museum, one of England's most important collections of antiquities and European painting, and home to some of the finest extant illuminated manuscripts. - Enjoy the choir of Kings College, Cambridge, at Vespers one of the world's best known choral groups. - Explore Holkham Hall, private home of Viscount Coke, and arguably the finest example of Palladian country house architecture in England. - Visit Wormsley House, with its library built by Sir Paul Getty to house his remarkable collection; our hosts' generosity has made this a tour highlight for past participants. - Tour Waddesdon Manor, the great 19th-century French Renaissance home of the Rothschild family, with its wonderful library of French books. - In Oxford, visit the wonderful Bodleian Library to see some of its many treasures. - End the tour in grand style with a visit to Windsor Castle and special access to Eton College's book and manuscript library, including Eton's rare copy of the Gutenberg Bible (subject to confirmation in 2023).